 Upon successful completion of the program, students will be able to:

-- Demonstrate the ability to recall various unmanned aerial systems platforms, sensors, and terminology.
+- Recall various unmanned aerial systems platforms, sensors, and terminology.

-- Demonstrate an understanding of Federal Aviation Administration regulations/requirements necessary to commercially operate unmanned aerial systems.
+- Apply of Federal Aviation Administration regulations/requirements necessary to commercially operate unmanned aerial systems.

-- Demonstrate the ability to configure unmanned aerial platforms with sensors appropriate to the prescribed operation.
+- Configure unmanned aerial platforms with sensors appropriate to the prescribed operation.

-- Demonstrate the ability to safely operate unmanned aerial systems in a real world environment.
+- Operate unmanned aerial systems safely in a real-world environment.

-- Demonstrate the ability to translate data collection to geographic information systems product development.
+- Translate data collection to geographic information systems product development.